 We tend to be in the habit of being continually stressed--to the degree that our bodies and minds never become unstressed.
 This habit is not healthy.

-After a few minutes, it will be clear that you have calmed down significantly.
-This "semi-relaxed" state will stay with you for (perhaps) hours.
-If you do this exercise several times a day, you will enjoy a life with significantly less stress.
+After a few minutes, you will notice that you have calmed down significantly.
+This "semi-relaxed" state may last for hours.
+If you do this exercise several times daily, you will enjoy a life with significantly less stress.

 iNLP